DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/appearance-customization/conditional-formatting.md

 ![BlogDashboard_ConditionalFormatting](../../../images/img118090.png)

 Comparison rules used in conditional formatting can be categorized as follows:
-* [Value](conditional-formatting/value.md) - Allows you to compare static values (such as Greater Than, Less Than, Between, etc.).
+* [Value](conditional-formatting/value.md) - Compares static values (Greater Than, Less Than, Between, etc.).
 * [Top-Bottom](conditional-formatting/top-bottom.md) - Highlights a specific number of top/bottom values (Top N, Bottom N).
 * [Average](conditional-formatting/average.md) - Highlights values above or below the average value.
-* [A Date Occurring](conditional-formatting/a-date-occurring.md) - Allows you to highlight date-time values that fall into a specified interval.
+* [A Date Occurring](conditional-formatting/a-date-occurring.md) -  Highlights date-time values that are within a specified interval.
-* [Expression](conditional-formatting/expression.md) - Allows you to use complex conditions to apply formatting.
+* [Expression](conditional-formatting/expression.md) - Uses complex conditions to apply formatting.
 You can also pass dashboard parameters to expressions.
-* [Icon Ranges](conditional-formatting/icon-ranges.md) - Allows you to apply formatting by displaying specific icons for different ranges of values.
-You can select a predefined set of icons or use a specific icon for each range.
+* [Icon Ranges](conditional-formatting/icon-ranges.md) - Display a specific icon based on a value range.
+You can select a predefined set of icons or apply a specific icon to each range.
-* [Color Ranges](conditional-formatting/color-ranges.md) - Allows you to apply formatting using specific colors for different ranges of values.
+* [Color Ranges](conditional-formatting/color-ranges.md) - Apply specific colors to different value ranges.
 You can select a predefined set of colors or use custom appearance settings to highlight values within specified ranges.
 * [Gradient Ranges](conditional-formatting/gradient-ranges.md) - Allows you to apply formatting using gradient color scales.
 * [Bar](conditional-formatting/bar.md) - Allows you to visualize numeric values using bars.
 You can also color bars corresponding to positive and negative values using different colors.
 * [Bar Color Ranges](conditional-formatting/bar-color-ranges.md) - Visualizes numeric values as bars.
 Values within a range display a specific color.